hpssjellis/webMLserial/public/a06-android/README.md

-Trying to fix the android componenet of webSerial
+Trying to fix the android component of webSerial.

+I have an index page [here](index.html)